MRimk/UniversityNotes/notes.md

 **Cipher Block Chaining (CBC)**:\
 Block-by-block encryption is Electronic Codebook.
 It reveals repetitions, and allows reordering blocks.\
-_Solution_ - make each block edepend on the previous one.
+_Solution_ - make each block indedepend on the previous one.
 For the first block use initialization vector (IV) instead (this should not be reused, doesn't have to be a secret).

-How it works: \
+How it works:

 - it xors IV with plaintext, and apply the key.
 That is how we get ciphertext.
 - then use the ciphertext to xor the next plaintext. etc etc